 If you’re not into a dorm or even being in a private room in a hostel, check this guest house out.
 It was my top pick before I got lured in by Chic Hostel.
 Prices start around 12€ for a private room with a fan.
 It’s walking distance to Khao San Road (backpacker party area) and Ethos Vegan Cafe, but not right in the madness.
 Good location if you mostly wanna walk everywhere and be walking distance to a few vegan places and lots of bars and cafes.

 I didn’t stay at this one yet, but I’m planning to on one of my future trips.
-I like that it’s a bit out of the chaos, and there can be a decent amount of chaos.
+I like that it’s a bit out of the chaos on Ban Kachao island but you can still get into regular Bangkok for the day.
 They’re also green and offer vegan food in their restaurant.
 From their website, “A vegan menu is always available.
 Please let us know of any dietary needs, as we are happy to accommodate advanced requests.”
 They are a bit out of the center, but you get free bike rental as part of the experience.

 You’re not a poor backpacker or work is paying for it?
 Looking for somewhere extra nice?
 Ariyasom Villa is right in Sukhumvit area (near Veganerie!) and has an attached vegetarian (really pescatarian) restaurant called Na Aroon Restaurant so you can be sure to get some quality vegan food while you’re there.
 Prices start at around 150€ per night for a studio including breakfast, complimentary tropical fruit basket, free wifi of course and a newspaper.
 Oh, and of course there’s a pool and AC!